MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 This isn't a novel attack technique.
 OS Command Injection is well-understood.
 It has its own CWE entry (CWE-78), it's in the OWASP Top 10, and every security course covers it in week one.

-And yet it keeps showing up — specifically in developer tools, because **nobody audits them**.
+And yet it keeps showing up.
+Specifically in developer tools.
+Because **nobody audits them**.

 ---

 ## The Broader Implication: Supply Chain Through the Side Door

-The security community has invested heavily in securing dependencies — SBOMs, signed packages, dependency scanning, reproducible builds.
+The security community has invested heavily in securing dependencies with SBOMs, signed packages, dependency scanning, reproducible builds.
 But developer tools and example code represent a parallel supply chain that largely goes unexamined.

-Consider:
+Think about it:

 - **CI scripts** run with elevated privileges and access to deployment secrets.
 - **Example code** is copied and pasted into production systems.